For emergency services call: (608) 751-4171

 Pruning oaks between April and October in Wisconsin exposes fresh wounds that attract sap beetles (Nitidulidae), which carry oak wilt fungal spores.
 Oak wilt is lethal to red oaks and can spread through root grafts to neighboring oaks.
 The safe pruning window for oaks in Rock County is November through March, when sap beetles are dormant and the fungus is inactive.

-Need Tree Trimming in Janesville?
+Need Tree Trimming or Pruning in Janesville?

 Get a free on-site consultation with our ISA Certified Arborists.
 We'll evaluate your trees, recommend the right pruning approach, and provide a written estimate with no hidden fees.